-18°° or 24°° dust mop Vacuum cleaner Trash cart Dust pan
+18" or 24" dust mop Vacuum cleaner Trash cart Dustpan

-- Station your custodial cart at the entrance of the room. - Empty pencil sharpeners into waste basket. - Empty waste paper basket into waste liner of custodial cart.
-Replace liner in waste basket, if necessary.
-Return empty waste paper baskets. - Using a 24" dust mop, starting in right-hand corner facing front of room, dust mop area from wall to front row of desks all the way across to the far side of the room, using a semicircular motion. - When you reach the far side of the room, put your mop in front of you and go straight ahead along base board to the rear of the room. - Then, come back up to the front taking another mop's width. - When you have finished dust mopping the room, with your mop in front of you move all debris to room entrance. - Vacuum any carpet areas
+- Station your custodial cart at the entrance of the room. - Empty pencil sharpeners into wastebasket. - Empty wastepaper basket into waste liner of custodial cart.
+Replace liner in wastebasket.
+Return empty wastepaper baskets. - Using a 24" dust mop, starting in right-hand corner facing front of room, dust mop area from wall to front row of desks all the way across to the far side of the room, using a semicircular motion. - When you reach the far side of the room, put your mop in front of you and go straight ahead along baseboard to the rear of the room. - Then, come back up to the front taking another mop's width. - When you have finished dust mopping the room, with your mop in front of you move all debris to the room entrance. - Vacuum any carpet areas.
+Custodians are not required to clean staff personal carpets.

 Dust Mop Treatment: A dust mop should be cleaned with a wire brush and treated with mop treatment the night before so that the mop will be ready for use the following night.
-A freshly treated mop will leave streaky floor.
-If treated too often, it will stain floors and give more cleaning problems, leaving the floor with a bad appearance.
-After cleaning or treating, the mop shall be hung up in place provided for mops.
+A freshly treated mop will leave a streaky floor.
+If treated too often, it will stain floors and create more cleaning problems, leaving the floor with a bad appearance.
+After cleaning or treating, the mop shall be hung up in the place provided for mops.